python/cpython/Doc/library/fnmatch.rst

 .. function:: fnmatch(filename, pattern)

-   Test whether the *filename* string matches the *pattern* string, returning true or false.
-If the operating system is case-insensitive, then both parameters will be normalized to all lower- or upper-case before the comparison is performed.
-If you require a case-sensitive comparison regardless of whether that's standard for your operating system, use :func:`fnmatchcase` instead.
+   Test whether the *filename* string matches the *pattern* string, returning :const:`True` or :const:`False`.
+If the operating system is case-insensitive, then both parameters will be normalized to all lower- or upper-case before the comparison is performed.  :func:`fnmatchcase` can be used to perform a case-sensitive comparison, regardless of whether that's standard for the operating system.

    This example will print all file names in the current directory with the extension ``.txt``::